taylor-shift/luisroel91.github.io/_posts/2023-06-23-leetcode-235-lowest-common-ancestor-of-a-binary-search-tree.md

         # Recursive util
         def go(root):
 			# Base Case
-            # If we reach the end of the list, return None
+            # If we reach the end of the list (when root is None), return None
             if not root:
-                return None
+                return root

 			# Recursive Case
             # If the current node's value is larger than max_val